 Purchasing a car online has been one of the biggest switches in customer buying, as the CarGuru’s study states: ‘Before the pandemic, 35% of respondents said they were open to buying a vehicle online and that has increased to 60% as of the most recent November research.
 This openness to buying online has not wavered since June (60%) or April (61%)—despite dealerships reopening across the country.’

 As well as end-to-end e-commerce, car buying has had other digital enhancements, from video sales calls to at-home test drives and home delivery options.

 These new options, which have somewhat been forced upon dealerships and the automotive industry as a whole, can benefit car buyers by taking a lot of the stress away and reduce the time associated with the car buying process.

 As part of the CarGurus study, car buyers during 2020 were asked their reasons for not delaying their car purchase during the pandemic and the results vary greatly but might surprise those who did decide to delay.

 Among the answers were that sellers were offering deals that were not ordinarily available, which shows that those who were proactive in car buying during 2020 likely got a much better deal due to the situation at the time.

 The same participants, but this time those who decided to delay purchasing a car, were asked for their reasons as to why they delayed.
-Where some answers came down to financial worries, 36% said they were uncertain about their new working situation (working from home etc) so the need to purchase a car was not deemed a priority.
+Where some answers came down to financial worries, 36% said they were uncertain about their new working situation (working from home, etc) so the need to purchase a car has not been deemed a priority.
 29% of participants felt unsure about the safety precautions in place, worried they would put themselves or others at risk.

 If you have delayed the purchase of a car, whether that is down to safety worries or you are unsure if you can come and visit our dealership, feel free to get in touch with us and we can help put your worries to rest.